 Suppose $\mvsb\in K(\mrl)$ and $\mvsb^r \in \crl$ as in Definition~\ref{def:simple_extension}\ref{item:define-simple-extension-normal}.
 Then by Corollary~\ref{cor:about_K(S)_and_zeta}\ref{item:zeta_is_simple_to_write} we can write $\mvsb = \frac{g}{h_1 \dotsm h_b} \cdot {\mvsa_1}^{l_1} \dotsm {\mvsa_a}^{l_a}$, where $g$ and the $h_j$ are non-constant polynomials in $\crl$, the $h_j$ are irreducible, and none of the $h_j$ divides $g$.
 We claim $b=0$ so that the denominator does not exist, as required by Definition~\ref{def:simple_extension}\ref{item:define-simple-extension-normal}.
 Suppose on contrary, that $b \ge 1$.
 Since the $g_i$ are pairwise coprime, there is at most $1$ of $\fromto{g_1}{g_a}$ which is divisible by $h_1$ (say this is $g_i$) and since $g_i$ is square free, it can only divide $h_1$ with multiplicity $1$.
 Thus the multiplicity of $h_1$ in $\mvsb^r \in \crl$ is $-r+\frac{r l_i}{r_i}$, which is always negative, a contradiction. \end{prf}

-We also observe that the simple extensions behave well under the localisation.
-(The proof is a simple verification of the definition, and we omit it.) \begin{prop} Suppose $\crl \subset \mrl$ is a simple ring extension and that $f \in \crl$.
-Then $\crl[\inv f] \subset \mrl[\inv f]$ is a simple ring extension with the same set of distinguished generators. \end{prop} \noprf
+A simple verification of the definition confirms that simple extensions behave well under localisation. \begin{prop} Suppose $\crl \subset \mrl$ is a simple ring extension and that $f \in \crl$.
+Then $\crl[\inv f] \subset \mrl[\inv f]$ is a simple ring extension with the same set of distinguished generators. \end{prop}

 For $\mvsb \in K(\mrl)$ with $\mvsb^r \in \FF$ write $\mvsb = g \cdot {\mvsa_1}^{l_1} \dotsm {\mvsa_a}^{l_a}$ with $0 \le l_i < r_i$ and $g \in \FF$ as in Corollary~\ref{cor:about_K(S)_and_zeta}\ref{item:zeta_is_simple_to_write}.
 Define \textbf{the floor $\lfloor \mvsb \rfloor$} and \textbf{the ceiling $\lceil\mvsb \rceil$ of $\mvsb$} to be